ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 ## Developing plugins using TypeScript

-CKEditor 5's API can be quite extensive and complex, but using TypeScript can make it easier to work with.
+CKEditor 5's API is extensive and complex, but using TypeScript can make it easier to work with.

 You can use {@link framework/package-generator/typescript-package package generator} to scaffold TypeScript-based plugins.